goyanespaula/Hack-Or-Snooze/readme.md

 1. As a logged in user, I can view stories that I posted and my favorites in my profile.
 1. As a logged in user, I can remove individual stories that I've created from the list in my profile.
 1. As a logged in user, I can remove individual favorites from the list of favorites in my profile.

-### BONUS

-* As a user, I can edit stories that I've created
-* As a user, I can change my `name` and `password` in my profile.
-* As a user, I want infinite scroll!
-When I scroll to the bottom of the page, it loads more stories.
-* Come up with some other features you can build using what our Hack or Snooze API makes availalbe to you!

 ### To get started with the API, check out the [Quickstart section](https://hackorsnoozeapi.docs.apiary.io/#introduction/quickstart) of the documentation.